dungbkhn/PersonalDataStoreWebInterface/README.md

 Step 4: node server.js  <br />

-Ok, server is set up at <server_ip>:1999, try to connect to it with username:hello and password:1234  <br />
+Ok, server is set up at <server_ip>:1999, try to connect to it with username:hello and password:1234.
+Note that remote server uses certificate not-proved, so the browser will ask to back for safety, you can ignore it and continue to proceed anyway. <br />

 Enjoy it!